 My goal was to look like a local while I was in town.
-But it was only natural that I stood out like a tourist, because I was a tourist!
-Eventually I just accepted this and embraced being a tourist.
+But it was only natural that I stood out like a tourist — because I was a tourist!
+Eventually I just accepted this fact and embraced being a tourist in NYC.

 It’s OK to be a tourist.
 I noticed all the other visitors around me in NYC.
 There will always be people that look a lot more touristy than you, so go ahead and enjoy your vacation!

 If you’re looking for tips to look less like a tourist and act more like a local, here are ten things I learned during my trip to NYC.